-The Bar Council's online application system for pupillages to which some, but not all, chambers subscribe.
+The Bar Council's online application system for pupillages, which most chambers advertise their pupillage vacancies.

-QC/Queen's Counsel
+KC/King's Counsel

-A senior barrister who has been appointed by the Queen as 'one of Her Majesty's Counsel Learned in the Law' following a rigorous and transparent process, operated by the QC Selection Panel.
-QCs are senior members of the Bar, and the appointment is a mark of excellence.
+A senior barrister who has been appointed by the King as 'one of His Majesty's Counsel Learned in the Law' following a rigorous and transparent process, operated by the KC Selection Panel.
+KCs are senior members of the Bar, and the appointment is a mark of excellence.
 They appear in the most serious and important cases.
 Informally referred to as a "Silk" because they are entitled to wear a silk gown in Court.